lxtGH/lxtGH.github.io/_pages/about.md

 🔭 I'm currently working on Pixel-Wised Scene Understanding/Vision Transformer/Video Understanding in Computer Vision.
+🔭 I am also interested at general deep learning design and understanding with its application.

 Previously, I did some research on Image/Video Semantic/Instance/Panoptic Segmentation as well as several related problems.